stefankirchfeld/gptextual/README.md

 - automatically default a reasonable value for the maximum number of output tokens requested
 - automatically trim the next request to only contain conversation messages that still fit into the context window size

-**Note: If you don't specify any models, default models will be chosen which reflect the time of the `gptextual` release.
-For SAP Gen AI Hub, no defaults are provided, so the model config is mandatory.**

 ## Function Calling